AI-Cultural-Heritage-Lab/l3_manual/README.md

 1. **Intellectual and methodological rigor.** We hold our work to the highest standards of accuracy, transparency, reproducibility, and interpretation.
 2. **Historical and situated awareness.** We attend to where technologies, datasets, institutions, and researchers are located, and why those locations matter.
 3. **Participation and autonomy.** Everyone brings knowledge, experience, and interpretive capacity to the lab.
 4. **Care and accountability.** We recognize that research about historical violence, cultural memory, and living communities creates responsibilities that cannot be reduced to technical compliance.
 Survivors of violence are not just "data" to analyze.
+We study and analyze hate speech, but stand unequivocally against reproducing it.
 5. **Critical technical practice.** We use computational methods without treating their outputs as neutral, self-explanatory, or inherently authoritative.
 6. **Humor, joy, and curiosity.** Serious research can remain experimental, generous, and sustaining.
 It can bring joy and foster curiosity.